The RSA Inclusive Growth Commission will run four evidence hearings across the country during the course of its inquiry. The fourth is in London.

 - The extent to which local businesses, civil society organisations and public sector partners are already trying to tackle these challenges and to what effect, as well as what else they might need to do to support inclusive growth;

-- The extent to which devolution proposals as part of the Heart of the South West region will support additional growth, the nature of that growth and what further powers and fiscal/financial levers could enhance the ability to create more inclusive growth over the longer term; and,
+- The extent to which devolution proposals will support additional growth, the nature of that growth and what further powers and fiscal/financial levers could enhance the ability to create more inclusive growth over the longer term; and,

-- What else central government might need to do, or do differently, to enable Plymouth to become a more inclusive economy?
+- What else central government might need to do, or do differently, to enable Barking and Dagenham to become a more inclusive economy?

-Those giving evidence at the London evidence hearing will be announced soon.
+Those giving evidence at the London evidence hearing are:

 To find out more contact firstname.lastname@example.org or visit www.thersa.org/inclusivegrowthcommission.